 Curriculum Assessment and Skill Acquisition Programming

-Continuum utilizes Applied Behavior Analysis (ABA) to build programming based on each individual child’s needs.
-Our curriculum is based on standardized tools (see ABLLS-R, VB MAPP, AFLS), and individualized to target skill areas in the following:
+Continuum utilizes Applied Behavior Analysis (ABA) to build programming based on each individual learner’s needs.
+Our curriculum is based on standardized tools and individualized to target skill areas in the following:

 Communication, Academic, Pre academic, Daily Living, Vocational, Recreational/Leisure, Social, Visual Performance, and Behavioral.
 Data is collected and analyzed daily on each individual program to evaluate success.

 The following assessments are commonly used within our practice:

 ABLLS-R, AFLS and VB-MAPP Assessments

 All effective ABA/VB programs are based on systematic evaluation of the child’s abilities and the development of a structured treatment program.
 ABLLS-R stands for Assessment of Basic Language and Learning Skills – Revised.
 The ABLLS-R is a device for assessing skills in children with language and learning deficits and is most commonly used when developing a behavioral program for children on the autism spectrum.

 Assessment of Basic Language and Learning Skills- Revised (ABLLS-R)